-Security incident management is the Process of handling security incidents in a structured and controlled way.
+Security incident management is the process of handling security incidents in a structured and controlled way.
 To achieve this, it is essential that breach management plans are put in place to set out how any personal data breach will be dealt with.

-It is for each individual business area to develop their own plan and procedures to enable any personal data breach occurring in that business area to be effectively managed.
-The Data Protection Breach Management Guidance can be found at Appendix 3.
+The Personal Data Breach Management Guidance can be found at Appendix 3.
 The Information Governance Team will be responsible for determining whether a breach requires to be reported to the Information Commissioner's Office.